supernuts/hak5/omg/payloads/remote-powershell-execution/README.md

 **This payload is for educational purposes only.
 Unauthorized and malicious use is prohibited.**

 ## Usage
+Copy the PowerShell scripts to the same folder as server.py.
 Run "python3 server.py" on your server to listen on port 9001 (port as needed).
-This will serve up PowerShell scripts from the same folder as server.py.